mmertt/R_Exercises/README.md

 ## Lasso Model Files
 ISLR v2
 Exercise 8 and Exercise 9 a, b, c, and d in Section 6.6 (pp. 285, 286)

+## LDA & QDA Model Files
+ISLR v2
+Exercise 12 on page 192 and Exercise 14 on page 194